melo/docker-perl-alt/README.md

 This set of images provides a full and extensible setup to run your Perl applications with Docker.

-There are two main versions of the image:
+There are three main versions of the image:

 * a `-runtime` version that should be used to run the final applications - the final target of your `Dockerfile` should